UN renews commitment to promoting human dignity | Ghana News Agency

 She underlined the significant contributions of the African Youth Ambassadors for Peace (AYAPs) in advancing the implementation of the youth, peace, and security agenda in close collaboration with the AU Member States, particularly the Peace and Security Council.

-Mr Stephan Auer, Germany’s Ambassador to Ethiopia said the game will reinforce outreach efforts as youth can now connect through smartphones and be more aware of the work of the AU in crisis prevention, conflict management, and peacebuilding.
+Mr. Stephan Auer, Germany Ambassador to Ethiopia said the game will reinforce outreach efforts as youth can now connect through smartphones and be more aware of the work of the AU in crisis prevention, conflict management, and peacebuilding.

 Following the launch, the AYAPs convened a Youth General Assembly to update young people on the status of the implementation of the youth, peace, and security agenda in Africa.